 When may parents visit?

 Many campers come from too far away for visits from parents, so visits are not expected.
 Parent visits are limited to weekends.
 Sunday afternoons work best, especially if parents help with laundry.
 All visits must be planned ahead with written and signed notification from parents.
 So that we know your plans, please do one of the following by Thursday noon preceding the intended visit: Leave a completed, signed Parent Visit Form with your child’s counselor, or fax the completed, signed Parent Visit Form to the office at 270-745-6279, or email the completed Parent Visit Form with a scanned signature to email@example.com.
 If permission for a visit does not arrive by noon Thursday, parent visits will be limited to having lunch with their campers at the Fresh Food Company on campus.
-Parent visit forms will be posted close to the start of camp.
+Parent visitation forms may be accessed here.

 What is the cost of VAMPY?